unmade/apiwrappers/docs/index.rst

             path = f"/users/{username}/repos"
             request = Request(Method.GET, self.host, path)
             return fetch(self.driver, request, model=List[Repo])

+This is small, but fully typed, API client for one of the `api.github.com <https://api.github.com>`_ endpoints to get all user repos by username:

 Here we defined ``Repo`` dataclass that describes what we want to get from response and pass it to the ``fetch`` function.